(Part 1 of our #OnboardingSOS Series)

 I’ll also share stories from organizations that have been able to get their new employees up to speed more quickly, realize awesome performance and sustain their development by shifting their onboarding mindset.
 I’ll also share a few anecdotes from my Disney decade, some magical and some not quite up to Mickey standards.

 I hope you’ll follow along as we work together to reimagine the concept of onboarding within a modern workplace.
-Subscribe to our blog to make sure you know when our latest post hits the site.
 Our goal will be to make sure your employees feel just as supported on their first day on the job as they do right now (because they’ll be more likely to stay with you if they’re well supported)!